tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This value is placed in an "encrypted_server_name" extension.

-The client MUST place the value of ESNIConfig.public_name in the "server_name" extension.
+The client MUST place the value of ESNIConfigContents.public_name in the "server_name" extension.
 (This is required for technical conformance with {{!RFC7540}};
 Section 9.2.)
 The client MUST NOT send a "cached_info" extension {{!RFC7924}}
 with a CachedObject entry whose CachedInformationType is "cert", since this